ravimad/Orb2015/artifact.md

 ## Interpreting the Results of Tool (Reading *-stats.txt file)

 The script produces a `<benchmarkname>-stats.txt` and `<benchmarkname>.out`  file for each benchmark.
 The `-stats` file has several statistics in the form of key, value pairs.
-The file also has all the  bounds inferred for the functions in the benchmark.Figure 9 shows only a couple of templates for each benchmark (for each resource).
+The file also has all the  bounds inferred for the functions in the benchmark.
+Figure 9 shows only the bounds inferred for a couple of functions in each benchmark (for each resource), whereas the `-stats` file has an entry for every function.
 For the benefit of the reviewers, below we list the functions of the benchmarks whose bounds were presented in Figure 9.
-The bounds inferred for these functions are most relevant and hence are listed in Figure 9.
+The bounds inferred for these functions are most relevant and are some of the top-level functions in a benchmark.
+(Though some benchmarks like `StreamLibrary` and `Conqueue` have many other top-level functions.)
+Reviewers may restrict their attention to these functions in all of the following results.

 ### Key functions for each benchmark